Uncommon/Xit/README.md

   * Interactive rebase
   * Explore more ways to navigate and visualize the repository

+# Development

+You should be able to build Xit as is with no special setup.
+If you hit any snags, please file an issue.

+If you're looking for a starter task, several issues have been marked "small".
+These should provide a relatively easy intro to the code base.

 Plenty of ideas and plans have been written down in the [Issues] section.
 Please feel free to comment and contribute.

   [Issues]: https://github.com/Uncommon/Xit/issues